Time Zone Meeting Planner

 How to use

-1. Add participants and set their time zones and working hours.
+1. Add participants and set their time zones plus realistic working-hour windows.

-2. Pick a reference time zone and the meeting date.
+2. Pick a reference time zone and the actual meeting date so DST is evaluated on the correct day.

-3. Adjust duration, step, and range, then compute suggestions.
+3. Set duration, search range, and step size, then compute ranked suggestions.

-Quick answer: find the best meeting time in 3 decisions
+Quick answer: find the best meeting time across time zones in 3 decisions

 1. Set fairness first: choose a reference zone and keep work-hour windows realistic for each participant.

-2. Set constraints next: pick duration, search range, and step size before computing suggestions.
+2. Set constraints next: choose duration, search range, and step size before you look at any result.

-3. Pick from overlap quality: choose top slots where everyone is inside working hours, then share the URL with the team.
+3. Pick from overlap quality: select top slots where everyone stays inside working hours or where the tradeoff is explicit and acceptable.

-If no slot appears, widen the range (for example 07:00-22:00), reduce duration, or split attendees into two sessions.
+If no slot appears, widen the range, shorten the meeting, or split attendees into two sessions instead of forcing one unfair time.

 Common scenarios